Subscribe to My Newsletter

 What The Experts Say About Using Variable Annuities For A Guaranteed Income

 When you’re approximately 10-years from retirement withdrawals start considering a variable annuity with.a guaranteed income rider.
-This will provide a minimum 5% guaranteed withdrawal for the rest of your life, while staying 100% invested in the world's great companies.
+This will provide a minimum 5% guaranteed withdrawal for the rest of your life, while staying 100% invested in the world's great companies, (and you only pay taxes on the withdrawals while the balance remains tax deferred).
+When you pass away, the income continues guaranteed for your spouse.
+When he/she passes your children inherit the account balance.Note: this section is not a detailed explanation on how this works, but mostly a collection of quotes from the experts in the field.

 "I know of only two ways of coping with equity volatility during retirement withdrawals:1.
 Abiding faith in the historical record, in the greatness of free-market democratic capitalism.2.
 The other method is what the variable annuity industry is pleased to call 'living benefits'.”Nick Murray, On Panic, Faith, and the Determined Primitive